Bay View School Policies

 Off Campus Visitors

-In order to protect our students, our campus is closed.
 All visitors must check in with the office when visiting the school.
-Permission to visit may be denied by the principal.
-Students from other schools may not visit our campus during school hours without a legitimate purpose and permission from the principal.
+Families interested in observing a classroom must make arrangements in the front office at least 48 hours in advance.
 School gates will be closed daily during school hours.
 Anyone arriving after 8:30 a.m. must enter campus through the front entrance.

 We do not tolerate bullying or discrimination in any form at Bay View Elementary.
 All students are asked to report acts of bullying or harassment to an adult.
 Santa Cruz City Schools have adopted a policy that prohibits discrimination, harassment, intimidation, and bullying.
 You can find the complete policy at http://www.gamutonline.net/district/santacruzcity/DisplayPolicy/684002/